apoorvaron/Shorty/README.md

           localhost/phpmyadmin         (FOR WINDOWS & XAMPP)
           localhost/phpmyadmin         (FOR Linux & LAMPP)

-- Create New Database and name the Database as  `tiny`
+- Create New Database and name the Database as  `shorty`
-- Import the Database from the "htdocs/shorty/tiny.sql" directory.
+- Import the Database from the "htdocs/shorty/shorty.sql" directory.

-           tiny.sql (db file)
+           shorty.sql (db file)

 9. Run in the browser